telerik/reporting-docs/knowledge-base/the-remote-server-returned-an-error-401-unauthorized-when-using-a-pictureBox-from-url.md

     System.IO.Stream responseStream = response.GetResponseStream();

     Bitmap bitmap = new Bitmap(responseStream);
     return bitmap;
 }
 ```

+Another option is to return the image as byte[].
 Note that it will be necessary to authorize the request to successfully download the image from the URL.

 ## See Also
 - [PictureBox](./report-items-picture-box)